Why Aviation SMS Audits Are Important

 On the opposite spectrum, safety inspectors are more prepared to identify specific elements that demonstrate SMS compliance.
 We might call these “underlying markers” of compliance.
 In other words, when these elements are present, or certain risk management activities can be easily demonstrated in an aviation SMS, then usually the SMS implementation has a high degree of compliance:

-- Consistent behavior in activities means similar pattern in how things are documented, assessed, classified, and accounted for;
+- Consistent behavior in activities means a similar pattern in how things are documented, assessed, classified, and accounted for;

 - Fact-based decision making supported by the organization's SMS data means that service providers can justify certain decisions with specific safety charts, data, tables, etc.; and

-- Can show relationship between documented safety risk management (SRM) and safety assurance (SA) processes and historical risk management activities while treating reported safety issues and audit findings.
+- Can show a relationship between documented safety risk management (SRM) and safety assurance (SA) processes and historical risk management activities while treating reported safety issues and audit findings.

 Safety managers will be best-in-class audit performers when they take the time to ensure that their risk management activities are